 Neck and its structures:

 It is a connection between the head and the torso.
 The head sits on the neck and its movements are supported by the neck.
-The neck though to see a tiny part it houses the upper part of the spinal cord, parts of respiratory and digestive tracts, glands, nerves, veins, and blood vessel networking through it.
+The neck though sees a tiny part that houses the upper part of the spinal cord, parts of respiratory and digestive tracts, glands, nerves, veins, and blood vessels networking through it.
 The triangles of the neck are bound by the muscles.
 Let us go into detail.
 Having a clearer understanding of the structures and functions helps to take even more detailed care of the body.

 It is the artery that supplies the head and the neck.
 Along with these two, the internal angular vein passes through the neck.
 This vein collects the deoxygenated blood from the upper parts of the body, like the head, brain, face, and neck.
 Enclosing all these structures are two carotid sheaths that are fibrous connective tissues, present just below the adipose tissues of the skin.
 The vascular network is particularly surrounded by these connective sheaths.
 Next comes the major part of the neck.
 Every organ in our body is attached to the bones for the firmness, by muscles, or ligaments or connective tissues, so is the neck.
 The neck is attached to the sternum which is the breast bone, that holds the ribs in the cage through cartilage on the front.

 The shoulder bone also called the clavicle which lies horizontally to the body is also attached to the neck by muscles.
 To study even more clearly, there are two triangles of muscles in the neck.
 The posterior triangle has sternocleidomastoid muscle, trapezius which covers the most of torso lengthwise, and other small muscles, while the anterior triangle has boundaries with hyoid, thyrohyoid, mandible, etc structures.
 This is all we can understand with minimal details about the inner anatomy of the neck.